16 Awesome Hikes in The Coromandel

 Coromandel hikes you can’t miss!

-Discover some of the world’s largest trees, the kauri, which still stand in the peninsula’s forests.
+Discover some of the world’s largest trees, the kauri, which still stands in the peninsula’s forests.
 You can also hike to a waterfall, see remnants of mining and logging history, and, of course, have a stroll on some paradise-like beaches.
+Plus, don’t miss the 15 Coromandel Must-Dos.

 1. Coromandel Coastal Walkway